WeirdMidas/SkySceneAddon/README.md

 Q. Why should I use ZRAM?
 Many recommend disabling all swaps.
 A. Ignore them; disabling ZRAM would lead to much worse performance, even affecting the storage's lifespan.
 Be aware that ZRAM can improve storage I/O performance by having less data written to the I/O, because ZRAM can already satisfy the memory demand that traditional memory could not.
 And yes, storage, whether with or without a swapfile, is used to save data, and this is called "Writeback."
 So much so that desktop users, even with 12GB or more of RAM, report dramatic improvements in responsiveness when using a measly 512MB of ZRAM.
 So, as a recommendation: if you don't want to use ZRAM, use a measly 512MB just to keep your storage healthy.

+Q. Why do modern high-performance devices use the zstd algorithm instead of lz4?
+Why is lz4 recommended for low-mem devices and older high-performance devices?
+A. Simple.
+In the past, most processors were too weak to handle all system tasks, so using algorithms like zstd, which consumed an absurd amount of CPU at the time, wasn't worth it.
+However, with modern processors today, zstd has become an increasingly viable and plausible option.
+Samsung's SDM 700 and 800 series processors started using this algorithm instead of lz4, allowing for a dramatic increase in multitasking on these more modern devices.
+So, a basic recommendation: if you have a powerful processor and 6GB or more of RAM, use the zstd algorithm; your multitasking will be IMMENSELY grateful.

 ### 技术解答